Covid-19: Deadline for income tax returns for 2018-’19 extended to June 30, says Nirmala Sitharaman

 The Union Finance Ministry on Tuesday extended the last date for filing Income Tax returns for the financial year 2018-’19 from March 31 to June 30, in light of the escalating coronavirus crisis in the country.
 The announcement was made by Finance Minister Nirmala Sitharaman at a video press conference in the national Capital.

 “We are close to announcing an economic package, which will be announced sooner or later,” Sitharaman said.
-In the meantime, the government has come up with a detailed plan to provide relief in compliance and regulation activities for all individuals and businesses.
+In the meantime, the government has come up with a detailed plan to provide relief to all individuals and businesses, she added.
 The finance minister made announcements on compliance and regulation related to income tax-related matters, compliance and deadlines related to the GST, customs and central excise related, compliance and regulations under the MCA, IBC-related matters and bank-related compliances, fisheries and commerce.

 The finance ministry also extended the last date for filing Goods and Services Tax returns for the months of March, April and May to June 30.
 The deadline for filing Composition returns was also extended till the same date.
 Sitharaman said that no interest, penalty or late fee will be levied on companies with a turnover of less than Rs 5 crore.